jkutner/minecraft-buildpack/README.md

 Known versions are stored in the [files.json](https://github.com/jkutner/minecraft-buildpack/blob/master/minecraft/files.json).
 Please submit a PR to add new versions.

-You can change your server properties by adding [standard Minecraft configuration files](https://minecraft.gamepedia.com/Server.properties) to the repo.
+You can change your server properties by adding [standard Minecraft configuration files](https://minecraft.gamepedia.com/Server.properties) to the same directory that you run the `pack build` command.
 For example, you can change operator privileges by creating an `ops.json` like this:

 ```json
 [